-Los Angeles Poverty Department celebrates and preserves the rich artistic heritage of Skid Row and has generated a registry of Skid Row artists, which now numbers more than 900.
+Los Angeles Poverty Department celebrates and preserves the rich artistic heritage of Skid Row and beginning with the first Festival in 2009 has generated a registry of Skid Row artists, which now numbers over 1,000.
+LAPD is a theater company comprised people living in Los Angeles’ Skid Row.

 In memoriam Linda Harris, performing her favorite song, “I Hope You’ll Dance”.